 You will comment on different texts (fiction and non-fiction, spoken and written) using the literary and linguistic terminology you will learn.

 You will study the play A Streetcar Named Desire, the autobiography Once in a House on Fire and an anthology of British poetry in year one.
 In year two you will study The Color Purple, King Lear and 1984 as well as 'dystopian creaive writing' for your coursework module.

 You need a minimum of seven GCSE passes at grade C or above.
-A C grade in English Language is required and a C grade in English Literature is also desirable.
+A C grade in English Language and a C grade in English Literature are required.

 You will be taught by two lecturers, for four lessons per week, totalling 4.5 hours for AS and A2 students.
 Assessment will include timed assignments, presentations and a mock exam at Christmas.